 Financial liabilities are classified as current liabilities if payment is due within one year or less.
 If not, they are presented as non-current liabilities.

-The Company classifies its accounts payable as financial liabilities at amortized cost.
+The Company classifies its accounts payable and accrued liabilities and due to related parties as financial liabilities subsequently measured at amortized cost.

 Impairment of non-financial assets